mpvnet-player/mpv.net/docs/manual.md

 When multiple files are selected in File Explorer and enter is pressed then the files are opened in mpv.net in random order, this works with maximum 15 files.

+#### Path environment variable

+In order to use mpv.net in a terminal for advanced use cases, mpv.net must be added to the Path environment variable, this can be achieved with the context menu (Settings/Setup).

 Support
 -------